 AP African American Studies Score Calculator 2026

-Enter your multiple‑choice and free‑response points to predict your overall AP African American Studies score (1‑5) using the 2025 raw‑score conversion curve — the most accurate data available for the 2026 exam cycle.
+Enter your multiple‑choice and free‑response points to predict your overall AP African American Studies score (1‑5) using the official 2026 exam structure and the latest published 2025 score distribution data.
+This version keeps the same calculator layout but updates the scoring weights, timing, and data notes for the 2026 exam cycle.

 Jump to Calculator →